CKernel32/ROBLOXDebugCanary/README.md

 One of the key benefits of ROBLOXDebugCanary is that it is open-source and free to use.
 This means that you can download and use it without having to pay any fees or worry about licensing restrictions.
 This makes it an ideal tool for independent developers and small development teams who may not have the resources to invest in expensive debugging tools.

 In summary, ROBLOXDebugCanary is an essential tool for anyone who is serious about developing scripts for the ROBLOX platform.
 Its powerful debugging and vulnerability detection features make it a must-have for anyone who wants to ensure that their scripts are error-free and secure.
 And with its open-source and free-to-use model, it is accessible to developers and scripters of all skill levels.

+# Credits
+ROBLOXDebugCanary is an open-source project that has been developed and maintained by a team of dedicated volunteers.
+The project is hosted on GitHub, and anyone can contribute to its development by submitting bug reports, feature requests, or code contributions.

+Additionally, some of the software and files included in this project is from other people, all credits go to the files marked as "CREDITED".
+No copyright infrigement shall be executed.

+# Software
+ROBLOXDebugCanary is a cross-platform application that can run on Windows, macOS, and Linux.
+It is built using the Python programming language and uses several open-source libraries, including PyInstaller, PySide2, and QDarkStyle.

+The latest version of ROBLOXDebugCanary can be downloaded from the project's GitHub repository.
+The application is distributed as a standalone executable file, which means that you do not need to install any additional software to use it.

+You can use the 2008 Client on ROBLOX by @MaximumADHD, in the "RobloxClient2008" folder.